Sparse decompositions of nonlinear dynamical systems and applications to moment-sum-of-squares relaxations: Subsystem decomposition

-\begin{definition} Let the variable $x\in \R^n$ and the function $f:\R^n\to\R^n$ be partitioned (after a possible permutation of indices) as $x = (x_1,\ldots,x_N)$ and $f = (f_1,\ldots, f_N)$ with $x_i \in \R^{n_i}$, $f_i: \R^{n} \to \R^{n_i}$ and $\sum_{i=1}^N n_i = n$.
-The dimension weighted sparsity graph associated to $f$ induced by this partition is defined by: \begin{enumerate} \item The set of nodes is $(x_1,\ldots,x_N)$. \item $(x_i,x_j)$ is an edge if the function $f_j$ depends on $x_i$ . \item The weight of a node $x_i$ is equal to $n_i$. \end{enumerate} \end{definition} \begin{remark} Without putting weights on nodes we call the graph just sparsity graph of $f$ (induced by the partitioning).
-The (dimension weighted) sparsity graph is not unique as it depends on the partition of $x$ and $f$.
-Choosing a good partition, i.e. a partition that that allows a decoupling into subsystems of small size as the partition from Lemma \ref{lem:MinimalFactorization}, is key to maximizing the computational savings obtained from the sparse SDP relaxations developed in this work in section \ref{sec:StructuredSemiDefProgramming}. \end{remark} \begin{remark} For a dynamical system a sparsity graph describes the dependence of the dynamics of a state on other states.
+\begin{remark} The sparsity graph describes the dependence of the dynamics of a state on other states.
 More precisely, there exists a directed path from $i$ to $j$ in the sparsity graph of $f$ if and only if the dynamics of $x_j$ depend (indirectly via other states) on the state $x_i$. \end{remark}